microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserExtension.md

 ## Description

-The `Set-EntraBetaUserExtension` cmdlet sets a user extension in Microsoft Entra ID.
+The `Set-EntraBetaUserExtension` cmdlet updates a user extension in Microsoft Entra ID.

 ## Examples